julius-ek-hub/whatsapp-cloned/README.md

 5. If you want to host this project on a life server, then

    - You need to have your own copy of fontawesome link.
 If you don't have a copy, then [register with Font Awesome](https://fontawesome.com/start "font awesome") by providing only email to acquire an absolutely free link for the project.
-Replace [this link](https://github.com/julius-ek-hub/whatsapp-clone/blob/99d0f42603434ac06142498875077ad2291aa01d/src/Config.php#L93 "font awesome") with the one you get.
+Replace the link in [src/Config.php](https://github.com/julius-ek-hub/whatsapp-clone/blob/99d0f42603434ac06142498875077ad2291aa01d/src/Config.php#L93 "font awesome link") with the one you get.
 Make sure its Font Awesome 5.
 Your link would look like below

    ```html
    <script